syncfusion-content/blazor-docs/blazor/datagrid/foreignKey-column.md

 ## Customize filter UI in foreignkey column

-The Syncfusion Grid allows you to customize the filtering user interface (UI) for foreign key columns by using the [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_FilterTemplate)  property.
+The Syncfusion&reg; Grid allows you to customize the filtering user interface (UI) for foreign key columns by using the [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_FilterTemplate)  property.
 By default, a dropdown component is used for filtering foreign key columns.
 However, you can create your own custom filtering UI by [FilterTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_FilterTemplate) property.
 Here’s an example that demonstrates how to create a custom filtering UI in a foreign key column:

 > For all filter types other than FilterBar, filtering parameters will be sent in the form of `PredicateModel<T>`.
 Here, T represents the type of `ForeignKeyValue` property when using the foreignkey column.